Azure/azure-sdk-tools/tools/tsp-client/README.md

-  --commit                  Commit to be used for project init or update        [string] -d, --debug               Enable debug logging                                [boolean] --emitter-options         The options to pass to the emitter                  [string] -h, --help                Show help                                           [boolean] --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean]
+  --commit                  Commit to be used for project init or update        [string] -d, --debug               Enable debug logging                                [boolean] --emitter-options         The options to pass to the emitter                  [string] --generate-lock-file      Generate a lock file under the eng/ directory from
+                            an existing emitter-package.json                    [boolean] -h, --help                Show help                                           [boolean] --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean]